Allow me to introduce myself…

 HEllo there!

-I’m Dola Greene, a researcher and aspiring Board Certified health and wellness coach with a deep passion for empowering individuals to live healthier, more balanced lives.
+I’m Dola Greene, a Nigerian American and first-generation college graduate, researcher and an aspiring Board Certified health and wellness coach with a deep passion for empowering individuals to live healthier, more balanced lives.

 My Background

 I’ve had the privilege of engaging in diverse academic, research, and leadership opportunities.
-From earning my B.A. in Human Physiology with a minor in Leadership to pursuing my M.A. in Integrative Medicine and Wellbeing Coaching at the University of Minnesota, I’ve worked on cutting-edge research, like studying pain equity and clinical trials with psilocybin, while also leading community-based initiatives, mentoring students, and advocating for equity in health and education.
+From earning my B.A. in Human Physiology with a minor in Leadership to pursuing my M.A. in Integrative Medicine and Wellbeing Coaching at the University of Minnesota, I’ve worked on cutting-edge research, like studying pain equity and clinical trials with psilocybin, while also taking leadership opportunities at my churches youth group.

 -